Trinitron: Expansion of Trinitron

 In 1980, Sony introduced the "ProFeel" line of prosumer component televisions, consisting of a range of Trinitron monitors that could be connected to standardized tuners.
 The original lineup consisted of the KX-20xx1 20" and KX-27xx1 27" monitors (the "xx" is an identifier, PS for Europe, HF for Japan, etc.) the VTX-100ES tuner and TXT-100G TeleText decoder.
 They were often used with a set of SS-X1A stereo speakers, which matched the grey boxy styling of the suite.
 The concept was to build a market similar to contemporary stereo equipment, where components from different vendors could be mixed to produce a complete system.

 A lack of any major third party components, along with custom connectors between the tuner and monitors, meant that systems mixing fully compatible elements were never effectively realized.
 They were popular high-end units, and found a strong following in production companies where the excellent quality picture made them effective low-cost monitors.
 A second series of all-black units followed in 1986, the ProFeel Pro, sporting a space-frame around the back of the trapezoidal enclosure that doubled as a carrying handle and holder for the pop-out speakers.
 These units were paired with the VT-X5R tuner and optionally the APM-X5A speakers.

+Α Sony Trinitron KV-X2131D television, manufactured in the early 1990s.

 Sony also produced lines of Trinitron professional studio monitors, the PVM (Professional Video Monitor) and BVM (Broadcast Video Monitor) lines.
 These models were packaged in grey metal cubes with a variety of inputs that accepted practically any analog format.
 They originally used tubes similar to the ProFeel line, but over time, they gradually increased in resolution until the late 1990s when they offered over 900 lines.
 When these were cancelled as part of the wider Trinitron shutdown in 2007, professionals forced Sony to re-open two of the lines to produce the 20 and 14 inch models.